Archduchess Louise of Austria: Scandal

 "They were all met as we of the horrific scandals at the Saxon court, which were of unparalleled repulsiveness!
-Five children, a husband, a throne: leave all that at the age of 32 years to elope being expecting by the tutor of these children - it's downright dreadful!...
+Five children, a husband, a throne: leave all that at the age of 32 years to elope being expecting by the tutor of these children – it's downright dreadful!...
 Thus, when royal women forget themselves and all else considered decent, noble and catholic, they then forfeit the very right of existence."

-Hermione von Preuschen, on the other hand, answered the “Louise Question” put to several women writers by the Neues Wiener Journal as follows:
+Hermione von Preuschen, on the other hand, answered the “Louise Question” put to several female writers by the Neues Wiener Journal as follows:

 "[...] first I was, like a teen-aged girl, full of jubilation that there is such a thing, such a great love that can trample throne and children, past and future in the dust, in order to chase after its star.
-It was an intoxication in me, a triumph - so yes!
+It was an intoxication in me, a triumph – so yes!
 Throw down the glove to all convention, to all 'good manners' in pursuit of what one recognizes as the highest in one's nature – great passion.
 And then, with the transformation, with the 'remorse', an astonishment, a pity - that that too flew and shriveled and became small, like almost everything human.
 The disillusionment, the hangover - the morale!
 And what the good Philistines praise, the penitent Louise, I could weep for her."